 Procurement has come a long way.
 From being viewed as a “department that buys stuff” to being strategic, the one that can drive real value to the organization.
 With fierce competition and global supply chain, cutting cost is becoming more and more important and, an uphill task.
-Top management is taking special in interest in procurement and how it can be leveraged to contribute to the organizational goals.
+Top management is taking special in interest in procurement cycle and how it can be leveraged to contribute to the organizational goals and corporate strategy

 The way procurement operates has an impact on the organizational savings and objectives at large.
 Is your organization following a centralized approach?
 Or, being decentralized is the way it works?
 Or, is it in transition phase?
 What is the impact of the procurement model your organization follows?

 A research report by KPMG and Procurement Leaders, “High Impact Procurement Operating Models – A Survey of Global CPOs” tries to identify the linkages between centralized, decentralized, center-led approaches, and savings to find the “best” procurement model.